sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 ---
 ## Resource Limits

+A node in a kubernetes cluster has 3 kinds of resources available.

+- CPU
+- RAM (Memory)
+- Storage

+### Container Resource Behavior in Docker

+### Container Resource Behavior in Kubernetes

+Whenever the scheduler has to assign a pod in the cluster, scheduler takes into consideration the resources needed for the pod and resources available in each of the nodes.
+If none of the node have enough resources, then kubernetes will hold the pod in `Pending` state.
+If you look at the events, you will see a reason with error `Insufficient CPU` .  ``

 When you run a container on just docker without using kubernetes, containers do not have any resource limits on them.
-This is the default behaviour of containers.
-You can however specify the resource limit on the container when you
+This is the default behavior of containers.
+You can however specify the resource limit for the container explicitly.

+When you run a container on kubernetes, kubernetes by default assigns a resource limit on containers.
+Lets view 3 different types of resource limits available.

+- CPU
+- Memory
+- Storage

+### CPU

+By default, kubernetes assigns 1CPU to the container.
+This is equivalent to 1 virtual CPU offered by cloud providers.
+When a container tries to exceed this limit, kubernetes will not allow it.

+### Memory

 By default, a container runnin